nasa/cumulus/docs/adding-a-task.md

 #### `bin` directory

-The `bin` directory contains various scripts, often written in bash, to help build, test, and deploy the task.
+The `bin` directory contains various scripts specific to this task, often written in bash, to help build, test, and deploy the task.

 ### Explanation of files